 - Always change your kitchen towels daily so you can clean up spills just immediately as they happen.

 - Teach your family members/roommates how always to wash their plates after each meal.
 This takes the load off the dishwasher.

-- Run hot soapy water during food preparation as cutleries, knife, cutting boards, bowls, etc. becomes dirty during the preparation stage.
+- Run hot soapy water during food preparation as cutleries, knives, cutting boards, bowls, etc. becomes dirty during the preparation stage.

 Restaurant Kitchen Cleaning